Storm Shadow (G.I. Joe): Marvel Comics

 Storm Shadow first appeared in Marvel's G.I.
 Joe: A Real American Hero #21 (March 1984), and was created by Larry Hama.
 Storm Shadow served in Southeast Asia on the same Long Range Reconnaissance Patrol team as future Joes Stalker and Snake Eyes.
 The intense nature of this service together forged a strong friendship between him and Snake Eyes.
 After Vietnam, Storm Shadow visited his family in Japan.
 His family, the Arashikage Clan, had actually been a fierce ninja clan, but for many centuries had remained clandestine.
 Hoping to learn the ways of the ninja, Storm Shadow studied under the tutelage of his estranged uncle, the Hard Master.
 When Snake Eyes arrived in Japan following the death of his entire family in a horrific automobile crash, he was invited to study with the clan.
 He quickly began to surpass Storm Shadow's abilities and was the Hard Master's choice to succeed him as the head of the clan.
 This caused a rift between the two friends, and Snake Eyes decided that he would leave the clan.
 However, before he could, an assassin killed the Hard Master while he was demonstrating a ninja technique to Snake Eyes.
 Due to no one else seeing the assassin, his immediate departure (chasing the assassin who fled in a mini-helicopter belonging to Cobra), that the killer appeared to use a ninja technique that Storm Shadow was a master of, and that the arrow that killed the Hard Master was one of Storm Shadow's personal arrows, Snake Eyes, the Soft Master, and the remaining clan members thought that Storm Shadow was to blame for the murder.
 (Later it was revealed that Zartan was the assassin.
 He had used technology to replicate Storm Shadow's "ear that sees" blind aiming technique.
-His intended target was Snake-Eyes, a revenge killing ordered by Cobra Commander, but the Hard Master had been imitating Snake-Eyes's heartbeat and Zartan shot the wrong target.
-The arrow was genuinely Storm Shadow's, Zartan had recovered it from outside the Arashikage compound after Stormshadow had callously showed-off and used the "ear that sees" technique to kill a squirrel by shooting through a wall.)
+His intended target was Snake Eyes, a revenge killing ordered by Cobra Commander, but the Hard Master had been imitating Snake Eyes's heartbeat and Zartan shot the wrong target.
+The arrow was genuinely Storm Shadow's, Zartan had recovered it from outside the Arashikage compound after Storm Shadow had callously showed-off and used the "ear that sees" technique to kill a squirrel by shooting through a wall.)